The best places to live in Doha

-For those expats whose employers won't provide them with accommodation, choosing which of the areas and suburbs in Doha to live in is a process that demands some practical consideration.
+For expats whose employers don't provide them with accommodation in Doha, choosing an area to live in demands some practical consideration.
 Rather than searching for tree-lined lanes and quiet neighbours, choosing an area of the city close to the main income earner’s place of work should take priority.

 Doha is situated between several smaller hubs, such as Al Khor and Ras Laffan to the north, and Mesaieed to the south.
-These towns offer accommodation to expats who work in the oil and gas industry, or who are employed by the ever-expanding ports in those areas.
+These towns mostly offer accommodation to expats who work in the oil and gas industry or are employed by the ever-expanding ports.
 Expats living in these communities can expect a highway commute of approximately 35 to 50 miles (56 to 80km) to the capital.
 This means that sometimes even those employed by these sectors prefer to find accommodation closer to the amenities and energy of Doha.

-Ultimately, whether in a compound, a free-standing villa or an apartment, one thing stands out when choosing accommodation in Doha – traffic.
-Schools and shopping malls are well situated to service all areas but, bearing traffic in mind, travel time becomes a major concern when choosing a place to live.
+Ultimately, whether in a compound, a free-standing villa or an apartment, one thing takes precedence when choosing accommodation in Doha: traffic.
+Schools and shopping malls are well situated to service all areas but traffic makes travel time a major concern when choosing a place to live.

-Doha has an area suitable for every expat – be it those who prefer luxury living, coastal views and proximity to traditional markets, or expats who lead a healthier and more active lifestyle, or those expat families with children.
-We list some of these areas below.
+Doha has an area suitable for every expat, be it those who prefer luxury living, coastal views and proximity to traditional markets, those who lead more active lifestyles, or expat families who’d prefer living near parks and good schools.